idadencker/cds-lang-assignments/assignment_1/README.md

 ## Reproducibility
 To make the program work do the following:

-1) clone the repository
+1) Clone the repository
 ```python
 $ git clone https://github.com/idadencker/cds-lang-assignments.git
 ```
-2) download the USEcorpus.zip and place the unzipped data in the 'in' folder
+2) Download the USEcorpus.zip and place the unzipped data in the 'in' folder
 3) In a terminal set your directory:
 ```python
 $ cd assignment_1